LarsBachmann/Seilsender/README.md

 ### Raspberry Pi Welcome Wizard

 - If everything is connected, switch on the Raspberry Pi.
 After a few seconds, the Welcome Wizard starts.
+If nothing happens, try to use the other HDMI port of your Raspberry Pi.

 - The welcome wizard will guide you through the most important settings of your Raspberry Pi.
 Follow the instructions on the Screen.
 Click 'Next' to start the wizard.